Tangalooma Island Resort Day Cruises

 - $475 per family (2 adults and 2 children)

-Premium Dolphin Feeding Day Cruise ( all beach day cruise inclusions plus a choice of Island tours, VIP day lounge access plus a wild dolphin feeding experience)
+Premium Dolphin Feeding Day Cruise (includes return transfers, resort access, lunch voucher, Eco Ranger experiences, free resort activities and a beverage voucher (for use during the boat transfer to or from the resort), plus a choice of Island tours, VIP day lounge access, and a wild dolphin feeding experience)

 - $199 per adult